-The genes present on X chromosome in a female may express twice higher as compared to male.
+The genes present on the X chromosome in a female may express twice higher as compared to male.
 To overcome this problem the cells developed a unique mechanism called as an X chromosome inactivation.

 One X chromosome remains inactive during gene expression and ultimately, the gene expression level remains under control.
 Still, the PAR (pseudoautosomal region) has the capacity to express because it mimics like an autosome.

 The Y chromosome is smaller as compared to X chromosomes and has all the essential gene sequences which require for deciding the sex.
-However, the PAR region present on Y chromosome is the same as in the female X chromosome.
-The PAR region on Y chromosome in situated near the TDF region.
+However, the PAR region present on the Y chromosome is the same as in the female X chromosome.
+The PAR region on the Y chromosome in situated near the TDF region.